 Plica syndrome is often characterized by anterior knee pain, which is most commonly found along the superomedial aspect of the knee.
 The “plica” is due to remnant embryological tissue that compartmentalizes the knee during fetal development.
 The plica is considered a “vestigial” structure, which means that it has lost its ability to function over time and does not functionally affect an individual whether it is present or absent.
-It has been likened to the appendix, which can be a source of pain but lacks significant important function.
+It has been likened to the appendix, which can be a source of pain but lacks significant important functions.

 Usually plica syndrome is characterized by pain near the anteromedial (in front and toward the midline) side of patella (kneecap).
 Usually the pain is associated with bending of the knee and is irritated after and during exercise.
 Usually, no other symptoms other than pain is present, but it can occasionally be accompanied by swelling of the knee after prolonged physical activity.